-A colleague on a board I serve on commented that he’s not sure how to keep millennials in their job for 18 months, much less get them involved in an association.
+A colleague on an board I’ve served on commented that he’s not sure how to keep millennials in their job for 18 months, much less get them involved in an association.
 It’s a concern I’ve heard echoed by numerous association executives and board members, but I think it is one that is largely misplaced.
 Certainly, employers need to worry about retaining their employees – millennials or otherwise – but the focus of associations should not be job retention, it should be career retention.

 Indeed, I’d argue that, career retention should be a core part of the strategy of most associations – along with, of course, career attraction and career development.

-Most adults these days are participants in what I have called the other 50 years (and more recently have started referring to as the other 60 years) – the period that stretches from the end of any higher education we obtain to the end of our careers.
+Most adults these days are participants in what I have called the other 50 years – the period that stretches from the end of any higher education we obtain to the end of our careers.
 Just as importantly, the focus of those years has shifted.
 As a 2011 report from the Georgetown University Center on Education and the Workforce notes:

 today, careers are based on occupation.
 Because of the emphasis on post secondary education — which generally means more specific occupational training — workers will be attached more to the occupations they will fi ll than the industries in which they work.
 In other words, workers progress up an occupational hierarchy, not an industry-based one.
 (Source)